switch to system theme

 Why Sleep Apnea Is More Dangerous Than You Think

-By Monarchy Media LLC on November 1, 2024 at 12:36 PM
+Written by Monarchy Media LLC on November 1, 2024 at 12:36 PM

 Sleep apnea is a condition that many people don’t fully understand, but it’s crucial to recognize its serious implications.
 At Complete Health Dentistry, we often see patients who suffer from this condition but are unaware of the dangers.
 Sleep apnea can lead to serious health complications and even death if left untreated.
 If you or someone you love snores loudly, feels tired after a full night's sleep or has been diagnosed with sleep apnea, you may need to take action sooner rather than later.
 Your health—and even your life—could depend on it.